 On your second day in the area, you can either choose to spend your time going on a few more hikes around Lake Bled itself (there are plenty to choose from!) or even head over to Slovenia’s largest lake — Lake Bohinj.

-After spending two days at Lake Bled, take your time moving south to visit some of Slovenia’s other famous attractions – namely one of its Karst caves and the Predjama Castle.
+After spending two days at Lakes Bled and Bohinj, take your time moving south to visit some of Slovenia’s other famous attractions – namely one of its Karst caves and the Predjama Castle.

 The Postojna and Škocjan Caves are a network of incredible subterranean caves that are open to visitors and are an unforgettable experience in Slovenia.
 The Postojna Caves are the more popular to visit and are also the most family-friendly, with an electric train that will take you through the network.

-You can plan to leave Bled first thing in the morning before arriving at the caves, move onto the castle and finish to spend the night at our next stop.
+You can plan to leave Bled first thing in the morning before arriving at the caves, move onto the castle and finish with spending the night at our next stop.

 If you choose to do this itinerary without your own car, then it is possible to do this day trip while you’re staying in Ljubljana on a guided tour such as this small-group tour that visits Predjama Castle & Postojna Cave or this half-day tour to the Škocjan Caves.

-The final stop on this classic 7-day Slovenia itinerary is the lovely coastal town of Piran.
+The final stop is the lovely coastal town of Piran.
 This is the most beautiful town on Slovenia’s small coast and it is truly a different world to the rest of the country.
 There are lots of things to do in Piran, however, its small size means that you don’t need a lot of time here to really experience it all.

 Take the time to wander through its winding streets and along the seaside promenade.
 Visit the city walls for excellent views of the Adriatic and neighbouring Italy and Croatia.
 If the weather is fine, you can also enjoy a lovely swim at one of the many swimming spots along Piran’s coastline.

 Piran also has excellent restaurants and you can enjoy both fresh seafood at great prices or traditional Istrian cuisine like freshly made pasta and lots of dishes with truffles.
-There is also great olive oil produced here that you’re able to sample if you’re interested.
+There is also great olive oil produced in this part of Slovenia that you’re able to sample if you’re interested.

 Where to Stay in Piran